Backlash (2018): Storylines

 At WrestleMania 34, Nia Jax defeated Alexa Bliss to win the Raw Women's Championship.
 A rematch for the championship was later scheduled for Backlash.

 On the April 10 episode of SmackDown, Charlotte Flair, who had just retained the SmackDown Women's Championship against Asuka at WrestleMania 34, was attacked by The IIconics (Billie Kay and Peyton Royce).
 Carmella took advantage of the opportunity and cashed in her Money in the Bank contract and won the championship.
 A rematch was later scheduled for Backlash.

 On the April 17 episode of SmackDown, Big Cass returned from injury, aiding Shinsuke Nakamura in attacking AJ Styles and Daniel Bryan during a match in which the two were teaming together.
-The following week, a Miz TV segment with Daniel Bryan was advertised, but instead Cass came out.
-(It was later revealed that Cass had attacked him backstage.)
+The following week, a "Miz TV" segment with Daniel Bryan was advertised, but instead Cass came out (it was later revealed that Cass had attacked him backstage).
 SmackDown General Manager Paige scheduled a match between the two for Backlash.
 At Greatest Royal Rumble, Cass eliminated Bryan from the Greatest Royal Rumble match.

-On the April 9 episode of Raw, Bobby Lashley returned to WWE after a ten-year absence.
+On the April 9 episode of Raw, Bobby Lashley returned to WWE after a 10-year absence.
 Also that night, Kevin Owens and Sami Zayn appeared backstage on Raw and tried to convince Raw General Manager Kurt Angle to hire them since they were unsuccessful in gaining back their jobs on SmackDown at WrestleMania 34.
 Angle decided that the winner of a match between the two would get a contract, but the match ended in a double countout, so neither received a contract.
 On the April 16 episode, however, Raw Commissioner Stephanie McMahon awarded both Owens and Zayn contracts.
 The two were later involved in a 10-man tag team match, and were defeated by the opposing team, which included Lashley and Braun Strowman.
 On the April 30 episode, Roman Reigns, Lashley, and Strowman defeated Jinder Mahal, Owens, and Zayn in a six-man tag team match.
 During the match, Strowman continuously sent Owens and Zayn crashing into the barricade walls.
-Later in the night, a match between Lashley and Strowman against Owens and Zayn was made for Backlash.
+Later in the night, a match pitting Lashley and Strowman against Owens and Zayn was made for Backlash.

+On the April 16 episode of Raw, a match between Bayley and Sasha Banks ended in a no contest when The Riott Squad (Ruby Riott, Liv Morgan, and Sarah Logan) interfered, being transferred to Raw during the Superstar Shake-up.
+On May 4, after more weeks of feuding, a match between Bayley and Riott was scheduled for the Kickoff pre-show.